PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Introduction

 \subsection{Contributions}

-This paper makes the following contributions: \begin{itemize} \item[$\bullet$] \textbf{Reframes MDP Aliasing:} We show that for Store Sets-Like predictors, the dominant source of false dependencies does not stem from insufficient predictor capacity per se, but rather an unnecessarily large working set that captures both memory dependent and independent loads.
-We demonstrate that framing MDP aliasing as a capacity problem is misleading, and that shrinking the working set is as effective as growing the predictor. \item[$\bullet$] \textbf{Introduces PG-MDP:} By leveraging profile-guided memory dependence prediction, we reduce dynamic MDP queries by 79\% on average, across SPEC2017 CPU intspeed, and false dependencies by 77\%. \item[$\bullet$] \textbf{Closes Store Sets Table Size Gap For Free:} By shrinking the MDP working set to only memory dependent loads, PG-MDP allows a 64-entry XiangShan Store Set \cite{xiangshan-gem5} predictor to match the performance of 1024 entries within half a percent, achieving a geomean 1.47\% (up to 5.6\%) IPC gain on a small simulated core. \end{itemize}
+This paper makes the following contributions: \begin{itemize} \item[$\bullet$] \textbf{Reframes MDP Aliasing:} We show that the dominant source of false dependencies in memory dependence prediction does not stem solely from insufficient predictor capacity, but equally from an unnecessarily large predictor working set that captures both memory dependent and independent loads.
+We demonstrate that framing MDP aliasing as only a capacity problem is misleading, and that shrinking the working set is as effective as growing the predictor. \item[$\bullet$] \textbf{Introduces PG-MDP:} By leveraging profile-guided memory dependence prediction, we reduce dynamic MDP load queries by 80\% on average across SPECspeed 2017, and false dependencies by 84\%. \item[$\bullet$] \textbf{Delivers Zero-Storage IPC Gains:} Using gem5 \cite{gem5} to simulate a core of comparable size to efficiency-focused processors found in production today, we demonstrate a 4.6\% IPC gain evaluated against a 300B (~3x expected real-world budget) XiangShan-variant Store Sets predictor (referred to as XS Store Sets) \cite{xiangshan-gem5}, without incurring any additional predictor capacity or power costs. \end{itemize}